Certainly, we are living in an era where office work is for those who don’t feel courageous enough to take the first step towards adventure.

 Not only we can check thousands of inspiring stories about people who ditched their “formal” jobs to pursue their passions, getting monetary gratification while at the same time enjoying a more relaxed lifestyle.
 But we can also find some of those examples among our social acquaintances.

 Who doesn’t know someone who quit its job to venture into entrepreneurship?
 Well, the gates towards exciting career paths are way much open than what it used to be ten years ago.

-That’s certainly what drives travelers to become travel bloggers these days, and we are going to teach you how can you choose that path on your own.
+That’s certainly what drives travellers to become travel bloggers these days.
+And we are going to teach you how can you choose that path on your own.

 1. Identify Your Goals

 Like every business or career to follow, you don’t simply wake up one morning and decide your lifestyle is proving you no-good.
 Thus quitting your job and getting a cab to the airport.

 The process of becoming a travel blogger is a slow one, as not only you need to feel the drive to leave everything behind but also bear the consequences of such a carefree lifestyle.

 For starters, a good sum is required for making all these experiences a reality, and besides plane tickets, airport fares, booking hotels, and anything else that might come across your mind right now, you also need to keep a backup fund in case something goes wrong.

 And by wrong label an accident, a delayed flight, personal issues, etc. Whatever that can refrain you from being in a constant-travel basis, thus making money out of it.

 Then, probably you have been thinking about this possibility for quite a long time, though not consciously.
 You need to have that little spark within you.
 Plus a trigger to make you switch that traditional mindset for a life of unexpectedness.